 Recommended for IATF 16949 internal auditors or second-party auditors, anyone involved in the implementation of IATF 16949, and anyone involved in the development and PPAP submission of packages.

-- Understand the requirements and timing impacts of the PPAP
+- Understand the requirements and timing impacts of PPAP process training

 - Provide examples and lessons learned for use in the hands-on application needed for successful PPAP submission